Battle of Elandsfontein: The Battle

 When the British force arrived, they noticed that the Elandsfontein ridge was occupied by the Boers with its left side fortified with a stone blockhouse and a loop-holed wall.
 A signal fire was also burning in the Boer camp, suggesting that the British force had already been spotted.
 Wasting no time, the British commanders began to prepare battle formations starting with sending out 50 Pretoria riflemen 5 kilometers out left to capture the Quagga Poort pass.
 The cavalry was then sent out to scout out the right and position themselves to the north against the stone defences on the opposite end of the ridge.
-The Pretoria Carbineers were send to a hill 2 kilometers to the left in order to engage any upcoming Boer reinforcements.
+The Pretoria Carbineers were sent to a hill 2 kilometers to the left in order to engage any upcoming Boer reinforcements.
 The remainder of the Pretoria rifle troops were put in reserve on a rocky rise while the Artillery was wheeled into position and the wagons were laagered.
 The Royal Scots Fusiliers were put in a forward attack position towards the enemy camp.